 You can only recognise what you can actually hear

 The process of learning to tag recognisable musical elements – tonal and rhythmic sounds – is the same process we all went through as children with colours, shapes and of course words in language.
 The problem with conventional aural training is that it works on recognition of the wrong things – thing like intervals, chords, note values, things that we can’t grasp instantly, that require theoretical working out.
 Recognition of individual notes, intervals, even chords is not a natural, instantaneous process.

 Play with musical elements like a child playing with blocks

-Fluent musicians seem to have perfect pitch because we understand how notes and intervals work within instantly recognisable tonal shapes or blocks.
+Fluent musicians seem to have perfect pitch because we understand how notes and intervals work within instantly recognisable tonal blocks.
 Tonal blocks are already familiar sounds to you.
-You just need to remember where they live in the keyboard and ultimately the musical staff.
+You just need to learn where they live in the keyboard and ultimately the musical staff.
 So we hear the tonal blocks and recognise them without thinking, we do not recognise notes.
-When hearing someone speak, you don’t make sense of what they’re saying by hearing and recognising individual letters, then build the words up, you just hear the words themselves and recognise them instantly without thinking.
+When hearing someone speak, you don’t make sense of what they’re saying by hearing and recognising individual letters then building the words up, you just hear the words themselves and recognise them instantly without thinking.
 But if asked to spell any word, you can!
 You might even get very clever at this kind of thing and be able to spell the word backwards or make up an anagram.
 You might play scrabble, be a grammatical wizard or do cryptic crosswords.
-But you wouldn’t lie to a child telling them that they must master these skills in order to learn to speak, read or write!
+But you wouldn’t lie to a child telling them that they must master those clever skills first, in order to learn to speak, read or write!